swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

 We originally used the spelling `@inlineable` for the attribute.
 However, we settled on `@inlinable` for consistency with the `Decodable` and `Encodable` protocols, which are named as they are and not `Decodeable` and `Encodeable`.

 Finally, we have considered some alternate spellings for this attribute.
 The name `@inlinable` is somewhat of a misnomer, because nothing about it actually forces the compiler to inline the declaration; it might simply generate a concrete specialization of it, or look at the body as part of an interprocedural analysis, or completely ignore the body.
-We have considered `@alwaysEmitIntoClient` as a more accurate, but awkward, spelling of the attribute's behavior.
+However, nothing seemed to read as well as `@inlinable`.